- The Washington Times - Sunday, February 22, 2026

 SEE ALSO: Trump un-endorses Rep. Jeff Hurd over opposition to tariffs, backs GOP primary challenger

 Justice Gorsuch cautioned the ruling’s critics to think long term.
-He said they may end up hailing the court the next time it used the Major Questions Doctrine to block a president they don’t agree with.
+He said they may end up hailing the court the next time it uses the major questions doctrine to block a president.

 Advertisement